Rotary friction welding: Research, temperature, parameters in the rotary friction welding process

 Is also possible to find descriptions in research literature about: mechanical properties, microstructure, corrosion and wear resistance, and even cytotoxicity welded material.

+However, why research connect topic of cytotoxicity to welding if it is a subject not closely related (cytotoxicity is the quality of being toxic to cells).
+On this article can write that exist same off toxic metals and metals vapors such as polonium.
+It can be written than in some cases when welding at high temperatures, harmful metal vapors are released and then protection is recommended such as access to fresh air and exhaust these vapors to outside.

 There are several methods to determine the quality of a weld and for example the weld microstructure is examined by optical microscopy and scanning electron microscopy.

 The computer finite element method (FEM) is used to predict the shape of the flash and interface, not only for rotary friction welding (RFW), but also for friction stir welding (FSW), linear friction welding (LFW), FRIEX.

-In addition to the weld testing, the weld head affected zones are described.
+In addition to the weld testing, the weld heat-affected zones are described.
 Knowledge of the maximum temperatures in the welding process make it possible to define the area structural changes.
 Process are analisis e.g. temperature measurements are also carried out for scientific purposes research materials, journals, by use contact thermocouples or sometimes no contact thermography methods.
 For example, an ultra fine grain structure of alloy or metal which is obtained by techniques such as severe plastic deformation or Powder metallurgy is desirable, and not changed by the high temperature, a large heat affected zone is unnecessary.
-Temperature may reduce material properties because dynamic recrystallization will occur, there maybe changes in grain size and phase transformations structures of welded materials.
+Temperature may reduce material properties because dynamic recrystallization will occur, there may be changes in grain size and phase transformations structures of welded materials.
 In steel between austenite, ferrite, pearlite, bainite, cementite, martensite.